stevan/VM3/docs/CALLING_CONVENTIONS.md

     - set the MP (current message pointer)
         - this keeps track of where it is

-Once a message is processed, it should be discarded to clear up the stack.

-- MSG_DISCARD
-    -

 From here the message can be inspect with:

 - MSG_SENDER